-3. Restoration of Glade Creek at Vinyard Park - Under construction; completion estimated January 2017
+2. Restoration of Glade Creek at Vinyard Park, Phase I - Completed December 2016

-Glade Creek was experiencing excessive erosion where it passes through Vinyard Park.
-In some areas, there were near vertical banks approximately 10 feet high.
-The County obtained a SLAF grant and procured a Design Build Contractor.
-Permitting was complicated by the need to obtain a U.S. Fish and Wildlife biological opinion since Glade Creek is habitat for the endangered freshwater fish known as the Roanoke Logperch.
+As previously reported, Glade Creek was experiencing excessive erosion where it passed through Vinyard Park.
+In some areas, there were near vertical banks almost 10 feet in height.
+The County obtained a Stormwater Local Assistance Fund (SLAF) grant from the Virginia Department of Environmental Quality (DEQ) and procured a Design-Build Contractor.
+Permitting for the project was complicated by the need to obtain a U.S. Fish and Wildlife biological opinion, as Glade Creek is habitat for an endangered freshwater fish, known as the Roanoke Logperch, which is depicted below: